Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-Bellman Differential Dynamic Programming

 Activation functions are an intensive topic of research in the field of machine learning, as this class of function allows neural networks to approximate nonlinear, often complex, functions.
-Relevant examples include Rectified Linear Unit (ReLU) \cite{SONG2023424}, Exponential Linear Unit (ELU) \cite{Clevert2015}, hyperbolic tangent and sigmoid functions \cite{Timmons2020}, Log-Sum-Exp (LSE) \cite{Calafiore2020}.
-In this paper, we slightly modify the LSE function to construct a smooth approximation of the $\max(\cdot)$ function in \cref{eq:PathConstViolationAccumulation}.
+In this paper, we slightly modify the Log-Sum-Exp (LSE) function \cite{Calafiore2020} to construct a smooth approximation of the $\max(\cdot)$ function in \cref{eq:PathConstViolationAccumulation}.
 For the sake of conciseness the subscript $j$ is dropped:

 where $\rho_{2}\in\mathbb{R}>0$ controls the sharpness of the approximation (smaller values of $\rho_{2}$ lead to sharper approximations).
 This smooth approximation approach has three important properties that are summarized in Lemma 1.
 The first property is crucial in the development of the PDDP algorithm.
 The second property ensures that the approximation preserves satisfaction to path constraints.
 The third property guarantees the convergence to the local optimum of the original problem. \cref{fig:SmoothMaxFunction} illustrates the behavior of this activation function for different values of the sharpness parameter $\rho_{2}$.
 Note that, in our implementation $\rho_{2}$ is fixed, although a continuation method over $\rho_{2}$ can be employed.